 Tipping in bars: Tipping is not common in bars or pubs.

 Tipping in London hotels: Many London hotel restaurants include a service charge, usually 10-12%.
-If a service charge is not included on your restaurant bill, it is customary to leave a 10-15% tip.
-For cleaning staff and hotel porters, leaving a tip is at your discretion, but always appreciated.
+If a service charge is not included on your restaurant bill, it’s customary to leave a 10-15% tip.
+For cleaning staff and hotel porters, leaving a tip is at your own discretion, but always appreciated.

 9. Not buying a return ticket for the Airport Express train

 There are a few ways to travel from the airport into London.
 The quickest option is to take the airport express train.

 This can help maximize your vacation time.
 If you want to visit London on a budget, remember that it’s cheaper to buy a return ticket than paying for two separate trips.

 - It’s usually cheaper to fly into Gatwick